 \subsubsection{Jet Classification and Jet Tomography}

-Various studies have been carried out to study jets in particle physics\cite{Larkoski:2017jix,Louppe:2017ipp,Dreyer:2021hhr,deLima:2021fwm,Romero:2021qlf,Konar:2021zdg,Karagiorgi:2021ngt,Nguyen:2021xnq,Luchmann:2022iih,Gong:2022lye,Bedeschi:2022rnj,Qu:2022mxj,CMS:2022wjj,Cal:2022fnm,Cranmer:2021gdt,Rossi:2023qvf} and heavy ion collisions \cite{Chien:2018rgm,Du:2021qwv,Apolinario:2021olp,Du:2020pmp, Du:2021pqa,Yang:2022yfr}, please refer \cite{Feickert:2021ajf} for a more complete list.
-The machine learning based jet-flavor and event classifications may find their applications in the future electron-ion collider\cite{Lee:2022kdn}.
-The machine learning-assisted jet-flavor tagging, such as the u-d, ud-s, uds-c binary classification may be important to determine the collinear and transverse momentum dependent PDFs~\cite{Arratia2020CharmJA}.
-The ${\rm qq/q\bar{q}-g}$ classification and the direct .vs. resolved photon classification may provide additional constraints to the parton-in-photon PDFs.
-The classifications of e+P and e+A collisions may help to find observables that are sensitive to the cold nuclear effect.
-It is also proposed that the charm and anti-charm tagging in di-jet events can help to constrain the gluon TMD and the gluon Sivers function~\cite{Arrington:2021yeb}.
-Jet substructures are proposed to be able to constrain the gluon PDF~\cite{Caletti:2021ysv}.
+Numerous studies have been conducted to investigate jets in high energy physics \cite{Larkoski:2017jix,Louppe:2017ipp,Dreyer:2021hhr,deLima:2021fwm,Romero:2021qlf,Konar:2021zdg,Karagiorgi:2021ngt,Nguyen:2021xnq,Luchmann:2022iih,Gong:2022lye,Bedeschi:2022rnj,Qu:2022mxj,CMS:2022wjj,Cal:2022fnm,Cranmer:2021gdt,Rossi:2023qvf,Chien:2018rgm,Du:2021qwv,Apolinario:2021olp,Du:2020pmp, Du:2021pqa,Yang:2022yfr,Feickert:2021ajf}.
+Machine learning-based jet-flavor and event classifications may find applications in future electron-ion colliders \cite{Lee:2022kdn}.
+Jet-flavor tagging using machine learning can be crucial for determining the collinear and transverse momentum dependent parton distribution functions (PDFs) \cite{Arratia2020CharmJA}.
+The classification of e+P and e+A collisions can help uncover observables sensitive to the cold nuclear effect.
+Additionally, the charm and anti-charm tagging in di-jet events can aid in constraining the gluon TMD and gluon Sivers function~\cite{Arrington:2021yeb}.
+Jet substructure techniques have the potential to constrain the gluon PDF \cite{Caletti:2021ysv}.

-Ref.~\cite{Apolinario:2021olp} uses deep learning to discriminate the vacuum-like jet (p+p collisions) and the jet in medium (Pb+Pb collisions).
-This helps to identify the effect of jet quenching in the presence of QGP in Pb+Pb collisions.
-The lost energy as well as the charged particle distributions inside a jet cone can be used as input to a deep neural network to predict the initial jet energy and their production positions~\cite{Du:2020pmp, Du:2021pqa, Yang:2022yfr}.
-The machine learning assisted jet tomography can be used to select jet events with similar initial energy or production locations, for a more detailed differential study.
+In Ref.\cite{Apolinario:2021olp}, a deep neural network was used to differentiate between vacuum-like jets from p+p collisions and jets in medium from Pb+Pb collisions.
+This approach helped identify the effect of jet quenching in the presence of QGP in Pb+Pb collisions.
+By utilizing the energy loss and charged particle distribution within a jet cone as inputs to a deep neural network, the initial jet energy and production positions can be predicted \cite{Du:2020pmp, Du:2021pqa, Yang:2022yfr}.
+Machine learning-assisted jet tomography can be employed to select jet events with similar initial energy or production locations for more detailed differential studies.